We Shall Overcome Foundation

 Oh yes, if my Jesus wills, I do believe, I'll overcome someday".

-Unbeknownst to Mrs. Shropshire, in 1960 and again in 1963, Pete Seeger and four other folk singers copyrighted, We Shall Overcome as a derivative work, claiming no known original author.
-Unbeknownst to Pete Seeger and his associates however, Louise Shropshire copyrighted, If My Jesus Wills in 1954.
+Unbeknownst to Mrs. Shropshire, in 1960 and again in 1963, Pete Seeger and four other folk singers copyrighted We Shall Overcome as a derivative work, claiming no known original author.
+Unbeknownst to Pete Seeger and his associates, Louise Shropshire copyrighted If My Jesus Wills in 1954.

-Louise's grandson would eventually secure the help of former band-mate and music producer, Isaias Gamboa.
-Skeptical at first, Gamboa initially set out to prove Louise Shropshire's claim was invalid.
-Before long however, he would uncover the undeniable truth that Louise Shropshire had a critical role in the creation of, We Shall Overcome and that her hymn had been misappropriated by powerful music industry profiteers.
+Louise's grandson would eventually secure the help of former bandmate and music producer Isaias Gamboa.
+Initially skeptical, Gamboa set out to prove that Louise Shropshire's claim was invalid.
+Before long, however, he would uncover the undeniable truth that Louise Shropshire had a critical role in the creation of We Shall Overcome and that her hymn had been misappropriated by powerful music industry profiteers.

-Over the course of eight years, Isaias Gamboa would travel across the United States to record remarkable video interviews and testimony regarding the true origins of, We Shall Overcome - interviews Including that of Pete Seeger himself.
+Over eight years, Isaias Gamboa traveled across the United States to record remarkable video interviews and testimony regarding the true origins of We Shall Overcome, including interviews with Pete Seeger himself.

-In 2012 Gamboa's research was published in his book entitled, "We Shall Overcome: Sacred Song on the Devils Tongue".
+In 2012, Gamboa's research was published in his book, "We Shall Overcome: Sacred Song on the Devils Tongue".

-In 2016, led by Gamboa, the We Shall Overcome Foundation filed a class-action lawsuit against, The Richmond Organization , who Gamboa believed claimed illegitimate control of the copyright.
-In January of 2018, New York Federal Judge, Denise Cote agreed signed an order forever freeing, We Shall Overcome from bondage by releasing it the public domain.
+In 2016, led by Gamboa, the We Shall Overcome Foundation filed a class-action lawsuit against The Richmond Organization, which Gamboa believed claimed illegitimate copyright control.
+In January 2018, New York Federal Judge Denise Cote agreed to sign an order forever freeing We Shall Overcome from bondage by releasing it into the public domain.

-A powerful feature-length documentary on the subject, written, produced and directed by Gamboa is scheduled for release in 2020.
+A powerful feature-length documentary, CLAIM THE SKY: WE SHALL OVERCOME, written, produced, and directed by Isaias Gamboa, is scheduled for release in 2024.

 BOARD OF EDUCATION